Managing the Project Dashboard

 - Home: Default project screen displaying project properties.

 - Tasks: Displays a list of tasks in the task manager.
 You can open existing tasks and create new tasks as well.
 Also allows you to sort through tasks based on priority, ID, screen, status, and other properties.

 - Comments: You can add issues, directions, questions, or version update data as a project comment.
 Feedback registered as a comment does not appear in the task manager but can be converted into a task later on.

 - Messages: The Message Board is an efficient way of communicating or posting information for collaborators and clients.

-- Screens: Screengrabs taken during the review of a file or URL are captured and stored as a “screen”.
+- Images/videos: Screengrabs taken during the review of a file or URL are captured and stored as a “screen”.
 You can customize the name of screens, delete as well as reorder them.
 Each screen has identification markers wherever a task or comment exists on it.